junxit/us-congress-bills-110/bill.md

 # H.R.
 5680

-> To amend certain laws relating to Native Americans, and for others purposes.
+> To amend certain laws relating to Native Americans, and for other purposes.

 ## § 1.
 Table of contents